stuckerj1/bff/README.md

 ### 🕰️ SQL Endpoints and Warehouse tables need time zones for time stamps

-**Timestamp Compatibility for Fabric Warehouse Ingestion**

-- Data type `timestamp_ntz` crashes both the warehouse table loads and delta table SQL endpoint reads.
+Ambiguous time zones are more than an end-user pain.
+Data type `timestamp_ntz` crashes both the warehouse table loads and delta table SQL endpoint reads.
 We fix this in the synthetic data creation.
-But it can break all too easily.
+But it can break all too easily if time zone info is lost.
 - `spark.read.parquet(base_file)` **(works)**: loads timestamp columns as `timestamp` (compatible with Warehouse).
 - `spark.read.format("parquet").load(base_file)` **(does not work)**: loads timestamp columns as `timestamp_ntz` (not compatible).

-**Alternative helper function (if needed):**
+Alternative helper function (if needed):
 ```python
 from pyspark.sql.functions import col
 def fix_timestamp_ntz(df):